 Marathon on the ice

-At Naturama, Naturama's large polar bear stands on its hind legs with its nose raised.
-It's on a seal hunt, and the seals should not feel safe just because they are a few miles away.
+At Naturama, Naturama's large polar bear stands on its hind legs with its snout lifted.
+It's on a seal hunt, and the seals shouldn't feel safe just because they're a few kilometers away.

 The polar bear’s sense of smell is so good that it can smell a seal resting on the ice up to 20 km away!

-It may well be that you can run from a polar bear on a 1,500 meter.
-But in the Arctic – surrounded only by ice, ice and ice again – do not just run fast.
-You also need to be in extremely good shape to shake a polar bear off you.
+It may well be that you can outrun a polar bear at 1,500 meters.
+But in the Arctic – surrounded only by ice, ice and more ice – you don’t just have to run fast.
+You also need to be in extremely good condition to shake off a polar bear.

-Naturama’s big polar bear could easily snatch a marathon when it lived in Greenland.
+Naturama’s large polar bear could easily run a marathon when it lived in Greenland.
 A marathon every day, mind you.
-It moved an average of 40 km a day in its perpetual search for seals.
-And it was 40 kilometers both by sea and by land.
+Den bevægede sig i gennemsnit 40 km om dagen i sin evige søgen efter sæler.
+And it was 40 kilometers both by water and by land.

 The polar bear at Naturama is a magnificent specimen.
-It is almost 3 meters long and would weigh about 800 kg live.
+It is barely 3 meters long and would weigh around 800 kg alive.
 The skin comes from a polar bear that was shot in Greenland.
-But Naturama’s conservator had to go all the way to the United States to make a model – a mannequin – that could match the big skin.
+But Naturama’s conservator had to go all the way to the USA to have a model – a mannequin – made that could match the large skin.

-Naturama has 4 polar bears, of which 3 can be seen in the museum’s exhibitions.
+Naturama has a total of 4 polar bears, of which 3 can be seen in the museum’s exhibitions.